 In every country I have taught and studied in, students sit in the same seats and make the same small groups each week.
-Although this develops stronger bonds that helps students talk without fear, it also means they are not exposed to how different people use language.
+Although this develops stronger bonds that help students talk without fear, it also means they are not exposed to how different people use language.

 It is important to mix the groups up each lesson.
-Use different sized groups, or randomly allocate groups, if the students are not able to group themselves.
+Use different-sized groups, or randomly allocate groups, if the students are not able to group themselves.

 - Work with groups of 2, 3, 4, or 5.